On the Grid

 - Mortgage & Utility Assistance: Provides grants to eligible homeowners who have fallen past due with mortgage and utility payments and/or are in jeopardy of future payment delinquency due to lost or diminished income

-- Rental & Utility Assistance: The City has partnered with local non-profit organizations to provide short-term assistance for rent and utilities to residents whose incomes have been affected the pandemic.
+- Rental & Utility Assistance: The City has partnered with local non-profit organizations to provide short-term assistance for rent and utilities to residents whose incomes have been affected by COVID-19.

-- Additional COVID-19 resources and information can be found at RestartStPete.com.
+- Additional COVID-19 resources and information can be found at StPeteRacetoSafe.com.

-To avoid disturbing utility cables and possible disruption of service, please take these simple steps prior to digging on the easement of your property.
+To avoid disturbing utility cables and possible disruption of service, take these steps prior to digging on a property easement.

 - Wait for the site to be marked